4 men charged in Moscow attack, showing signs of beatings at hearing as court says 2 accept guilt

 Court officials said Mirzoyev and Rachabalizoda admitted guilt for the attack after being charged.

-The hearing came as Russia observed a national day of mourning for the attack Friday on the suburban Crocus City Hall concert venue that killed at least 137 people.
+The hearings came as Russia observed a national day of mourning for the attack Friday on the suburban Crocus City Hall concert venue that killed at least 137 people.

-The attack, which has been claimed by an affiliate of the Islamic State group, is the deadliest on Russian soil in years.
+The attack, which has been claimed by an affiliate of the Islamic State group, was the deadliest on Russian soil in years.

 Russian authorities arrested the four suspected attackers Saturday, with seven more people detained on suspicion of involvement in the attack, Russian President Vladimir Putin said in an address to the nation Saturday night.
-He claimed they were captured while fleeing to Ukraine, something that Kyiv firmly denied.
+He sought to tie the attack to Ukraine and claimed the assailants were captured while fleeing there.
+Kyiv has firmly denied involvement.

 “People came to a concert, some people came to relax with their families, and any one of us could have been in that situation.
 And I want to express my condolences to all the families that were affected here and I want to pay tribute to these people," Andrey Kondakov, one of the mourners who came to lay flowers at the memorial, told AP.